 A few tips for seniors taking CBD (the same goes for anyone taking CBD, actually):

 - “Use CBD under the care of a physician,” said Dr. Solomon.
 “This is not an ‘innocuous’ type of drug; it can interact with medication.”
 He described the “competitive inhibition of enzymes,” particularly if the patient is undergoing chemotherapy or taking anticoagulants.
 “Your doctor may want to test coagulation more frequently or change the dose of a chemo drug.”

 - “Be careful about where you’re getting your product, and whom you’re getting it from,” he said.
 Ensure you get the COA (certificate of analysis) to prove it’s a tested, high-quality product.

 - If your CBD is from hemp, “find out where the hemp is from.”

 - Don’t write it off right away if you don’t feel instant results.
 “You may have to take the product for several weeks to see an effect,” he explained.
-“It’s going to take different amount of time for different people.
-It may take several days, or a week, or two to see effect whatsoever.”
+“It’s going to take different amounts of time for different people.
+It may take several days, or a week or two to see effect whatsoever.”

 - “Start low and go slow” — the golden slogan of CBD.